 I always equated dust with dirt – very fine dirt.
 I figured we have a lot of it because we have five people and two dogs tracking in dirt from the outside.
 While there certainly is some dirt in my household’s dust, it’s not at the top of the list.
-A variety of sources agreed on what this article from Time summed up:
+A variety of sources agreed on what this article from Time magazine summed up:

-Nearly everywhere, dust consists of some combination of shed bits of human skin, animal fur, decomposing insects, food debris, lint and organic fibers from clothes, bedding and other fabrics, tracked-in soil, soot, particulate matter from smoking and cooking, and, disturbingly, lead, arsenic and even DDT. (http://www.time.com/time/health/article/0,8599,1966870,00.html#ixzz1t1Oj1KSs)
+Nearly everywhere, dust consists of some combination of shed bits of human skin, animal fur, decomposing insects, food debris, lint and organic fibers from clothes, bedding and other fabrics, tracked-in soil, soot, particulate matter from smoking and cooking, and, disturbingly, lead, arsenic and even DDT.
+(Here’s more on that.)

 So let me say it again: Eeeeewww!

 And dust mites find this medley quite tasty.
 So where there is dust, there are dust mites.
 Just to lay it all on the table, the exoskeletons and poop from the dust mites cause an immune system response in sensitive individuals.
 (Although, I would imagine that inhaling any bug – technically an arachnid here – would be problematic.)